Find National Conventions Talk On YouTube

-The final Personally Speaking presentation of 2019-20, American Cities and the Politics of Party Conventions by Suzanne M. Leland with Eric Heberlig and David Swindell, originally set for March 24, will be available on UNC Charlotte’s YouTube channel late this spring.
-Watch your email or visit our website, clas.uncc.edu/ps, for an announcement about when the video is available for viewing and how to access it.
+The final Personally Speaking presentation of 2019-20, American Cities and the Politics of Party Conventions by Suzanne M. Leland with Eric Heberlig and David Swindell, originally set for March 24, is available on UNC Charlotte’s YouTube channel.

 The new Personally Speaking series, set to begin this fall, has been announced here.